-Students that drop the course before November 15th will receive a "W" (as long as they are eligible to drop... you only get a total of six).
-Students will NOT be permitted to drop the course after November 15th.
+Students that drop the course before the deadline for student initiated withdrawls will receive a "W" (as long as they are eligible to drop... you only get a total of six).
+If a student is not eligible to drop, they will receive the grade they earn in the course.